Artec 3D

 Artec 3D is a developer and manufacturer of 3D scanning hardware and software.
-The company is headquartered in Luxembourg, with offices also in the United States (Santa Clara, California), China (Shanghai) and Montenegro (Bar).
+The company is headquartered in Luxembourg, with offices also in the United States (Santa Clara, California), China (Shanghai), Japan (Tokyo), Portugal (Lisbon) and Montenegro (Bar).
 Artec 3D's products and services are used in various industries, including engineering, healthcare, media and design, entertainment, education, fashion and historic preservation.
-In 2013, Artec 3D launched an automated full-body 3D scanning system, Shapify.me, that creates 3D portraits called “Shapies.”
+In 2013, Artec 3D launched an automated full-body 3D scanning system, Shapify.me, that creates 3D portraits called "Shapies."

 Technology

 3D scanners capture the geometry of an object and produce a three-dimensional digital model.
 Artec's 3D scanners are structured light scanners.
 They operate by projecting light in a pattern, usually in the form of multiple parallel beams, onto an object.
 By projecting a grid pattern on the object, the scanners are able to capture the deformation or distortion from multiple angles and then calculate the distance to specific points on the object using triangulation.
 The three-dimensional coordinates obtained are used to digitally reconstruction the real-world object.
 Light scanners can utilize either blue light or white light, which is what Artec's scanners use.
 The choice of light does not impact the processes or concepts behind the technology.